Umayyad rule in North Africa: Berber revolt

 Frustrated by Umayyad taxation, Maysara al-Matghari and his Kharijite Berber forces rose up in a Berber revolt against the caliphate.
 His coalition of Berber armies took over the city of Tangier.
 This surprised the Umayyad governor in Kairouan, Ubayd Allah ibn al-Habhab, who dispatched Khalid ibn Abi Habib al-Fihri to Tangier to keep the Berber rebels contained, while awaiting Habib ibn Abi Obeida al-Fihri's return from Sicily and shipping of the Ifriqiyan army back to North Africa.
 After a brief skirmish with the Arab column, Maysara ordered the Berber armies to retreat to Tangier.
 The Arab cavalry commander Khalid ibn Abi Habiba did not pursue them, but just held his line south of Tangier, blockading the Berber-held city.

 After the clashes, Berber tribal leaders deposed and executed Maysara and replaced him with a new leader, Khalid ibn Hamid al-Zanati.
 The new leader immediately decided to attack the idling Ifriqiyan column before they could be reinforced.
 They defeated the Ifriqiyan army at the Battle of the Nobles in c.
 October–November 740.
 In February, 741, the Umayyad Caliph Hisham ibn Abd al-Malik appointed Kulthum ibn Iyad al-Qasi to replace Ubayd Allah ibn al-Habhab as governor of Ifriqiya.
-Kulthum was to be accompanied by an Arab army of 30,000 (27,000 from Syria and 3,000 from Egypt), however this army was defeated by 200,000 Berber troops at the Battle of Bagdoura.
+Kulthum was to be accompanied by an Arab army of 30,000 (27,000 from Syria and 3,000 from Egypt), however this army was defeated by the Berbers at the Battle of Bagdoura.

 Immediately after hearing of this, Caliph Hisham ibn Abd al-Malik ordered the governor of Egypt, Handhala ibn Safwan al-Kalbi, to take control in Ifriqiya.
 In February 742, Handhala ibn Safwan reached Kairouan around April 742.
 Another threat rose when the two Berber rebel leaders Uqasha ibn Ayub al-Fezari and Abd al-Wahid ibn Yazid al-Hawwari agreed on a joint attack on Kairouan.
 Abd al-Wahid alone had a force of 300,000 troops.

 Hearing of the approach of the Berber armies, Handhala ibn Safwan dispatched a cavalry force to harass and slow down Abd al-Wahid's armies in the north, and dispatched the bulk of his forces south, heavily defeating Uqasha at the Battle of al-Qarn and taking him prisoner.
 Handhala returned north and crushed the 300,000 strong army of Abd al-Wahid.
-The decisive Battle of al-Asnam led to the deaths of 120,000 to 180,000 Berber rebels, including Abd al-Wahid.
+The decisive Battle of al-Asnam led to the death of Abd al-Wahid and around 120,000 to 180,000 Berbers, though historian Khalid Yahya Blankinship states that this figure is an exaggeration not to be trusted even in a vague way, as it may have been invented by the caliphal tradition to counterbalance the earlier record of utter failure in the Berber war.

-The revolt continued in al-Andalus, ultimately failing, however the revolt in North Africa ended in 742.
-The Berber armies failed to seize Ifriqiya and Kairouan, however they managed to hold on to the western and central Maghreb, leading to the establishment of several Islamic dynasties of Arab, Berber and Persian descent.
+The revolt simultaneously occurred in al-Andalus ending in a failure. however the Berber armies in North Africa were able secure their hold on the western and central Maghreb even after the failure to seize Ifriqiya and Kairouan, leading to the establishment of several independent states.